ChiragKottary/mcp_ibmi/frontend/FRONTEND_README.md

 ## 🚀 Quick Start

-This Angular application provides a modern chat interface for interacting with IBM i Building Supply systems through Claude AI and MCP (Model Context Protocol).
+This Angular application provides a modern chat interface for interacting with Build-Mate systems through Claude AI and MCP (Model Context Protocol).

 ### Prerequisites